simplifies/Deface-page/README.md

-Kinda clean, simple and lightweight hacked/pwned/deface page
+Clean, simple and lightweight hacked/pwned/deface page

+This "hacked"/"deface" page is open for you to use.
+Just don't take credit for my work

+**Features**
+- Binary type animation text
+- Rainbow instagram promote
+- Clean and simple
+- Transitions
+- Fading animations
+- Lightweight

-Lang: html & css
+Lang: html && css && js

 **To do:**
 - Add javascript pre-loader